 Author | Tania AlonsoIn an increasingly technological world, millions of people lack the training required to adapt to digitalisation.
-Furthermore, public administrations and private companies focus their efforts on creating smart cities that foster economic growth, without taking into account the possible creation of elements of inequality.The UNESCO estimates that around 192 million unemployed people are not equipped to find work__ in an increasingly dynamic labour market.__ Which involves simple skills such as reading, writing and arithmetic, but also, digitalisation.
+Furthermore, public administrations and private companies focus their efforts on creating smart cities that foster economic growth, without taking into account the possible creation of elements of inequality.The UNESCO estimates that around 192 million unemployed people are not equipped to find work in an increasingly dynamic labour market.
+Which involves simple skills such as reading, writing and arithmetic, but also, digitalisation.
 These figures illustrate the need to design models in which priority is given to social inclusion.
 And above all, which respect the quality of life of citizens.

 This article is available also in spanish here

 Over-planning and the risk of creating less inclusive cities

 Smart tourism destinations: the challenge of achieving a harmonious balance between industry and habitability